aidanwyber/ImageTracer/README.md

 # `imagetrace`

 A simple TypeScript library for converting raster images to vector graphics, given the set of colours to trace for.
+This library is meant for flat, organic, 2D shapes with a uniform colour.
+I built this package to be used with the output of a shader script.

 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)